Paediatric

 Vaccines should be administered at least 2 weeks before OR if this is not possible 2 weeks after splenectomy/diagnosis (typically given at the GP surgery).
 Vaccines can be given in hospital if admission lasts longer than 2 weeks.

-• Patients with splenic dysfunction should receive boosters of PPV23 at five-yearly intervals.
+• Patients with splenic dysfunction should receive boosters of pneumococcal conjugate vaccine (PCV20) at five-yearly intervals.

 • All patients aged over 6 months should be given influenza vaccine annually via their GP.